billyl1116/cyoa/ending3/ending3.md

 ## Teacher beat you up
-## You got taking back to the classroom and continual learning math
+## You got taken back to the classroom and you continue learning math
 ## But this time with a teacher sitting next to you
 ### ending3 (bad)
 ![Alt text](image.png)